MayGo/dragonsofmugloar/README.md

 ## Testing

 The project includes JUnit tests for the API interfaces and the main application.
 To run the tests, execute the test classes in your IDE or use the Maven command `mvn test`.

-## Contributing

-Contributions to this project are welcome.
-Feel free to open a pull request or submit an issue if you find any bugs or have any suggestions.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

-This file is intentionally left blank.